Mod-phi convergence I: Normality zones and precise deviations: Subgraph count statistics in Erd os-R enyi random graphs

 \end{enumerate} \end{theorem}

 A similar result has been obtained by H. D\"{o}ring and P. Eichelsbacher in \cite[Theorem 2.3]{DE12}.
-However, \begin{itemize} \item their result is less precise as they only obtain the equivalence of the logarithms of the relevant quantities (in particular, when we look at the logarithm, the second factor of the right-hand side is negligible); \item and their proof works for $T \ll n^{6/5}$ while ours is valid for $T \ll n^{3/2}$. \end{itemize} Unfortunately, we cannot get deviation results when $T \sim x n^2$ for some real number $x$; this would correspond to evaluate $\proba [\SubGraph_\gamma > (1+\varepsilon)\,\esper[\SubGraph_\gamma]]$.
+However, \begin{itemize} \item their result is less precise as they only obtain the equivalence of the logarithms of the relevant quantities (in particular, when we look at the logarithm, the second factor of the right-hand side is negligible); \item and they cover a smaller zone of deviation. \end{itemize} Unfortunately, we cannot get deviation results when $x_n \sim t \alphan^{1/3}$ for some real number $t$; this would amount to evaluate $\proba [\SubGraph_\gamma > (1+\varepsilon)\,\esper[\SubGraph_\gamma]]$.
 For large deviations equivalents of

 there is a quite large literature, see \cite[Theorem 4.1]{CV11} and \cite{Cha12} for recent results in this field.
 As we consider deviations of a different scale, our result is neither implied by, nor implies these results.
 Note, however, that their large deviation results are equivalents of the logarithm of the probability, while our statement is an equivalent for the probability itself.